learn-academy-2022-echo/week-6-assessment-rgilliam83/interview-questions.md

 4. Consider the Rails routes below.
 What is the name of the controller method that would be called by each route?
 What action would each of the controller methods perform?

 action: "GET" location: /students
+    Index method would be used here. .all is most like the record query used to display all data, which can be verified by looking in the controller.

 action: "POST" location: /students
+    CREATE is the controller method used here.
+This will add a new student to the database.

 action: "GET" location: /students/new
+    NEW is the controller method used here.
+This will display an HTML form to create a new student.

 action: "GET" location: /students/2
+    SHOW is the controller method used here. specifically, student id 2 information will be shown.

 action: "GET" location: /students/2/edit
+    EDIT is the controller method used here.
+Student id 2 will be modified in database.

 action: "PATCH" location: /students/2
+    UPDATE is the controller method used here. after changes made to student id 2, this will update the changes through migration.

 action: "DELETE" location: /students/2
+    DESTROY is the method used here.
+All information about student id 2 will be deleted from database.

 5. As a developer, you are making an application to manage your to do list.
 Create 10 user stories that will help you get your application started.
 Read more about [user stories](https://www.atlassian.com/agile/project-management/user-stories).

+    As a developer:
+        I can see all task prioritized by level of importance  on home page.

+        I can select specific task and be routed to where title, date, time, description, and status of task item is shown.

+        I can go back to home page from show page by clicking link in nav bar.

+        I can add new task to list using button.

+        A new task form will add new task to list.

+        Submit button on from will allow task list to be updated with new task.

+        I can click on a link to navigate back from New Page to the Home page.

+        I can delete task from list by clicking button.

+        I can click on a button that will direct me to Edit To-Do List Item page.

+        I can click on a button that will update my To-Do List Item.